Shorter College (Arkansas): Administration and organization

 Shorter College's parent organization is the Twelfth Episcopal District of the African Methodist Episcopal (A.M.E.)
 Church.
 The college is organized under a board of trustees, with the presiding bishop of the Twelfth Episcopal District of the A.M.E.
 Church as chairman.
 The majority of the board members, who are clergy or lay members, are elected through the four annual Arkansas A.M.E.
 Church conferences.
 The president of Shorter College is an ex-officio member who reports to the board through the Twelfth Episcopal District of the A.M.E.
 Church.

 Shorter College offers six degree programs: Child Development, Christian Leadership, Criminal Justice, General Studies, Entrepreneurial Studies and Computer Science.

 A typical academic year contains two 15-week terms during the fall (August–December) and spring (January–April).
 There are two accelerated four-week summer sessions that run from May to June and June to July.
 An academic year begins on the first day of the fall term and ends on the last day of the second summer term.

 Academics and programs

 Shorter College has an open admissions policy.

 The college offers early entry and dual enrollment programs to local high school students.

 Since 2016, Shorter College has participated in the Second Chance Pell program, an initiative that offers Pell Grants to students who are incarcerated.

 Student life

 Student body

 As of fall 2020, Shorter College's student body consists of 223 students.
 There are 89 percent full time and 11 percent part time students.

 Organizations

 The following student groups operate at Shorter College: Black Male Initiative, Health and Wellness Club, National Association of Black Men United, Phi Beta Lambda and Student Government Association.

-Principals/Presidents
+List of principals and presidents

 Everyone listed prior to 1893 served as a principal only.